 - sherry vinegar

 🔪 Instructions and ideas

 We roast the peppers and the garlic to give this warmer and fuller appearance to our salsa.
 As I mentioned in the notes, you can make it as hot as you like.
 I used tabasco at the end, because it give a nice acidic heat which balances the warming flavours of the peppers, and the warming heat of the espelette.

-Because I wanted this salsa to be a bit thicker and creamier, so it could be used as a dip.
-I added a little bit of bread (soaked in water).
+Because I wanted this salsa to be a bit thicker and creamier, so it could be used as a dip instead of a salsa.
+I added a little bit of old stale bread (soaked in water).
 This really adds to the texture.
 If you want your hot red pepper salsa as a accompaniment with an Mexican dish you might want to skip the bread.

 - 2 red peppers

 - 1 slice of bread can be stale, without crust